Tidal lagoon hydropower project

 The output from the project will be sufficient to serve approximately 155,000 homes in Swansea, which is equivalent to 90% of the city’s annual domestic electricity use.
 The plant will also offset 236,000t of CO₂ emissions a year over its designed operational life of approximately 120 years.

-The project will provide visitor facilities and other educational and recreational facilities, which are expected to attract approximately 70,000 to 100,000 visitors annually year.
+The project will provide visitor facilities as well as other educational and recreational facilities, which are expected to attract approximately 70,000 to 100,000 visitors a year.
 The project’s breakwater will also serve as a flood protection structure for buildings located near the lagoon.

 A tidal lagoon hydropower plant produces electricity by harnessing the seawater level during tides.
 The seawater is first restricted from entering the man-made lagoon for approximately 2.5 hours during high-tides, which creates a difference in water levels between the sea and the lagoon, known as head.